-Academic Integrity

-Any student who is reported by a faculty member to the Provost with a violation of academic integrity will be reported to the Registrar, the student's academic advisor, and Dean of Students.
-After receiving notice from the Provost, the Dean of Students will review the academic integrity violation faculty report and determine if additional University sanction is needed beyond that which the faculty imposed.
+Academic Integrity Any student who is reported by a faculty member to the Chief academic officer or designee with a violation of academic integrity will be reported to the Registrar, the student's academic advisor, and Dean of Students.
+After receiving notice from the Chief academic officer or designee, the Dean of Students will review the academic integrity violation faculty report and determine if additional University sanction is needed beyond that which the faculty imposed.
 The Dean of Students will provide a report to the Academic Good Standing Committee at the end of each semester with outcomes of additional University sanctions for Academic Integrity Violations and the student's resulting academic status.
 All reports of academic integrity are kept by the Registrar and placed in the student's academic file.